St Nicholas Church Rectory Lane Sevenoaks TN13 1JA

 Mrs Felicity Herring

 MA degree in Fine Art Valuation and BA in History and Economics.
 Experienced cruise lecturer and lecturer to National Trust, Rotary, yacht clubs, public school sixth forms and retirement groups such as U3A and ProBus.
 Member of the Nelson Society and 1805 Club.
-Programme Secretary of Blackmore Vale DFAS for four years and formerly committee member of Wimborne DFAS.
+Programme Secretary of Blackmore Vale for four years and formerly committee member of Wimborne.